va3wam/TWIPe/README.md

 ## Getting Started

 There is a [VA3WAM wiki page](https://github.com/va3wam/va3wam.github.io/wiki) that has been created containing information common to all VA3WAM projects.
-You can find everythng that you need to set up a VA3WAM compatable  work space in your own environment there or by  following the instructins and links below.
+You can find everything that you need to set up a VA3WAM compatable  work space in your own environment there or by following the instructions and links below.

 ### Prerequisites

-You need to set up the VA3WAM development environment documented [here](https://github.com/va3wam/va3wam.github.io/wiki/Tools).
+The VA3WAM development environment used to make the code in this repository is documented [here](https://github.com/va3wam/va3wam.github.io/wiki/Tools).

 ### Installing